 In the past, a few local climbers have dominated the Touchstone comps.
 The Dogpatch Boulders comp proved to be quite different.
 Two traveling climbers, Michael O’Rourke and Nina Williams won the open divison of the comp and the $1,000 cash prize.

-Michael O’Rourke, an 18 year old Chicago climber, traveled from Boulder, Colorado for the comp.
+Michael O’Rourke, an 18-year-old Chicago climber, traveled from Boulder, Colorado for the comp.
 O’Rourke had never been to the gym before but heard about the comp online.
 He was excited to check out the gym and the prize money helped him make the trip.
 “I think the gym is great.
 It has a wide variety of wall angles, the walls are really tall and the pad system is perfect.”

 Traveling climbers have been stopping through Dogpatch regularly.
 “We have had visitors from all over the states as well as Switzerland, Japan, and Great Britain whom have made a point of visiting Dogpatch Boulders when they visit San Francisco,” said manager Justin Alarcon.
 The gym has become a larger attraction and the TBS comps have started to gain more national recognition.
 Many local climbers are excited to see the influx of visiting climbers.

 “The Bay Area needs to start having the larger national comps.
 Boston started a few years back with the Darkhorse and that event is huge!” said Mark Heal, who placed second in the men’s open.
 “I was pretty surprised with the turn out for The Bay!
-I thought it might be a battle between Max Zolotukhin (another Bay area boulder) and myself, but many other came out!”
+I thought it might be a battle between Max Zolotukhin (another Bay area boulder) and myself, but many others came out!”

 The many Bay Area climbers that arrived helped with the success of the comp.
 Having a large crowd encouraged the competitors and made everything more exciting.